getsentry/snuba/docs/source/migrations/modes.rst

 will not work properly.

 Now, we take a look at the cluster configurations that can be used in Distributed tables.
-These are set in `this file <https://github.com/getsentry/sentry/blob/master/config/clickhouse/dist_config.xml>`_.
+These are set in `this config <https://github.com/getsentry/sentry/blob/master/config/clickhouse/dist_config.xml>`_.
 The current configuration in the file is a default, 1 shard with 1 replica model, and is best to use for now, as it supports migrations for all storages.
 Moving forward, we look to adding support for multi-sharded configurations, and ensuring storages are placed on the right clusters.
-More examples of and information on cluster configurations can be found `here <https://clickhouse.tech/docs/en/engines/table-engines/special/distributed/>`_.
+More examples of and information on cluster configurations can be found in `this link <https://clickhouse.tech/docs/en/engines/table-engines/special/distributed/>`_.

 Finally, set up cluster connection details (for example, which storage is to be assigned to be which cluster) in `this file <https://github.com/getsentry/snuba/blob/master/snuba/settings/settings_distributed.py>`_.